-Directions: From the

-North Platte River crossing site, continue west a short distance on WY-160.

-Monument is a few hundred yards from the bridge on the
+Directions: From the North Platte River crossing site, continue west a short distance on WY-160.
+Monument is a few hundred yards from the bridge on the north side of the road.

-Historic marker for the Fort Platte trading post.
+Fort Platte trading post historic marker.

 A-6.
-"Greatest Ride" Monument (southwest
+"Greatest Ride"